dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 Page-load tests involve loading a specific web page and measuring the load performance (i.e. `time-to-first-non-blank-paint <https://wiki.mozilla.org/TestEngineering/Performance/Glossary#First_Non-Blank_Paint_.28fnbpaint.29>`_, first-contentful-paint, `dom-content-flushed <https://wiki.mozilla.org/TestEngineering/Performance/Glossary#DOM_Content_Flushed_.28dcf.29>`_).

 For page-load tests by default, instead of using live web pages for performance testing, Raptor uses a tool called `Mitmproxy <https://wiki.mozilla.org/TestEngineering/Performance/Raptor/Mitmproxy>`_.
-Mitmproxy allows us to record and playback test pages via a local Firefox proxy.
+Mitmproxy allows us to record and playback test pages via a local Datalus proxy.
 The Mitmproxy recordings are stored on `tooltool <https://github.com/mozilla/build-tooltool>`_ and are automatically downloaded by Raptor when they are required for a test.
 Raptor uses mitmproxy via the `mozproxy <https://searchfox.org/mozilla-central/source/testing/mozbase/mozproxy>`_ package.

 There are two different types of Raptor page-load tests: warm page-load and cold page-load.